thompsonkt/cs290-assignment1/bio.md

 My name is Kevin and I live and work in the Seattle area.
+I'm currently seeking a CS degree at OSU, but am considering switching to the masters program at UW once I have completed the core classes as OSU.

 Hobbies and interests:
 In my spare time, I enjoy activities like golf in the summer and skiing/snowboarding in the winter time.
 I also enjoy travel.
 To relax, I'll watch a movie or catch up on a favorite TV show like Walking Dead or something on Netflix.